dart-archive/www.dartlang.org/src/site/tools/pub/dependencies.markdown

 ## Version constraints {#version-constraints}

 If your package is an application, you don't usually need to specify [version constraints](glossary.html#version-constraint) for your dependencies.
-You will typically want to use the latest versions of the dependencies when you first create your app.
+You typically want to use the latest versions of the dependencies when you first create your app.
 Then you'll create and check in a [lockfile](glossary.html#lockfile) that pins your dependencies to those specific